Jerod Gunsberg, Los Angeles Criminal Defense Lawyer

 If the court wants to remove the child from the family home, your child has the right to present evidence to the court as to why your should remain in the home.
 As a parent, the court will be interested in what you have to say as to why your child should remain in the home.
 Of course, all of this should be organized and strategized by your child’s attorney.

 Juvenile probation violations in Los Angeles County are very serious matters.
 It is important to contact a qualified attorney to discuss your or your child’s case.
-For help with a probation violation, contact Los Angeles probation violation attorney Jerod Gunsberg for a free consultation about your or your child’s juvenile case.
+For help with a probation violation, contact Los Angeles probation violation attorney Jerod Gunsberg for a free and confidential consultation about your or your child’s case.